fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `cpu_use_threshold` - Threshold at which CPU usage is reported. (% of total CPU, default = 90).
 * `log_single_cpu_high` - Enable/disable logging the event of a single CPU core reaching CPU usage threshold.
 * `check_reset_range` - Configure ICMP error message verification.
 You can either apply strict RST range checking or disable it.
+* `upgrade_report` - Enable/disable the generation of an upgrade report when upgrading the firmware.
 * `vdom_mode` - Enable/disable support for split/multiple virtual domains (VDOMs).
 * `vdom_admin` - Enable/disable support for multiple virtual domains (VDOMs).
 * `long_vdom_name` - Enable/disable long VDOM name support.